-- Group members upgrading to Studio Instructor or Professional Level 1 accrue 15PDPs for completing their Diploma as well as gaining access to the online Journal of Bodywork and Movement Therapies
+- Group members upgrading to Studio Instructor or Pilates Practitioner Level 1 accrue 15PDPs for completing their Diploma as well as gaining access to the online Journal of Bodywork and Movement Therapies

-- Completing your Advanced Diploma of Pilates Instruction whilst at Professional Level 1 allows you to automatically upgrade to Professional Level 2.
-It is also worth 15PDPs on graduation for any of the Professional Membership levels.
+- Completing your Advanced Diploma of Pilates Instruction whilst at Pilates Practitioner Level 1 allows you to automatically upgrade to Pilates Practitioner Level 2.
+It is also worth 15PDPs on graduation for any of the Pilates Practitioner Membership levels.

-- Upgrading to Professional Level 2 allows you to register your own Studio, if you choose.
+- Upgrading to Pilates Practitioner Level 2 allows you to register your own Studio, if you choose.
 Your new Studio is then added to the PAA search facility as a featured entry and appears in the top section of search results.

-- Once at Professional Level 3, if you complete a Certificate IV Training and Assessment (or equivalent) you may upgrade to Professional Trainer Level 1.
+- Once at Pilates Practitioner Level 3, if you complete a Certificate IV Training and Assessment (or equivalent) you may upgrade to Pilates Practitioner Trainer Level 1.
 You are then eligible to present PAA approved Pilates workshops (which accrue PDPs).

-- Furthermore, as a Professional Principal or Professional Principal Trainer your classes will attract PDPs for other PAA members who attend them – always a favourite when they’re trying to make up points at membership renewal time!
+- Furthermore, as a Pilates Practitioner Principal or Pilates Practitioner Principal Trainer your classes will attract PDPs for other PAA members who attend them – always a favourite when they’re trying to make up points at membership renewal time!

 *30% discount when you upgrade before your student membership expires.

 Other PAA member benefits linked to Membership level :